networknt/light-doc/content/en/service/messaging/kafka/security.md

 ### User Authentication and Authorization

-There are a lot of discussions on ACLs in Kafka and it is documented in [Security 101][].
+There are a lot of discussions on ACLs in Kafka, which are documented in [Security 101][].

 ### Data Confidentiality and Integrity